yonghwanjang0/Image_Detection_at_Video/README.md

 * When the work starts, it scans all media files in the selected folder.

 ## result
-* At the beginning of each file scan, the file name is printed first.
+* At the beginning of each file scan, the file name is printed first by the result window.
 * Result text print like "playtime / total seconds" by the result window. (e.g. : 4:30 / 270)
 * If all files have been work done. print "process finished" by the result window.